maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonbase.rst

 Details
 =======

-.. class:: HildonProgram
+.. class:: Program

     .. method:: get_instance()

-        Returns the :class:`HildonProgram` for the current process.
+        Returns the :class:`Program` for the current process.
 The object is created on the first call.
 Note that you're not supposed to unref the returned object since it's not reffed in the first place.

-        :returns: the :class:`HildonProgram` .
+        :returns: the :class:`Program` .

     .. method:: add_window (window)

-        Registers a :class:`HildonWindow` as belonging to a given :class:`HildonProgram` .
-This allows to apply program-wide settings as all the registered windows, such as :meth:`HildonProgram.set_common_menu` , :meth:`HildonProgram.set_common_app_menu` and :meth:`HildonProgram.set_common_toolbar`.
+        Registers a :class:`hildon.Window` as belonging to a given :class:`Program` .
+This allows to apply program-wide settings as all the registered windows, such as :meth:`Program.set_common_menu` , :meth:`Program.set_common_app_menu` and :meth:`Program.set_common_toolbar`.

-        :param window: A :class:`HildonWindow` to be added
+        :param window: A :class:`hildon.Window` to be added

     .. method:: remove_window (window)

         Used to unregister a window from the program.
-Subsequent calls to :meth:`HildonProgram.set_common_menu` , :meth:`HildonProgram.set_common_app_menu` and :meth:`HildonProgram.set_common_toolbar` will not affect the window.
+Subsequent calls to :meth:`Program.set_common_menu` , :meth:`Program.set_common_app_menu` and :meth:`Program.set_common_toolbar` will not affect the window.

-        :param window: The :class:`HildonWindow` to unregister
+        :param window: The :class:`hildon.Window` to unregister

     .. method:: set_can_hibernate (can_hibernate)

         Used to set whether or not the Hildon task navigator should be able to set the program to hibernation in case of low memory

-        :param can_hibernate: whether or not the :class:`HildonProgram` can hibernate
+        :param can_hibernate: whether or not the :class:`Program` can hibernate

     .. method:: get_can_hibernate ()

-        Returns whether the :class:`HildonProgram` is set to be support hibernation from the Hildon task navigator
+        Returns whether the :class:`Program` is set to be support hibernation from the Hildon task navigator

         :returns: True if the program can hibernate, False otherwise.

     .. method:: set_common_menu (menu)

-        Sets a :class:`GtkMenu` that will appear in all :class:`HildonWindow` s registered with the :class:`HildonProgram` .
-Only one common :class:`GtkMenu` can be set, further calls will detach the previous common :class:`GtkMenu` .
-A :class:`HildonWindow` can use its own :class:`GtkMenu` with :meth:`HildonWindow.set_menu`
+        Sets a :class:`gtk.Menu` that will appear in all :class:`hildon.Window` s registered with the :class:`Program` .
+Only one common :class:`gtk.Menu` can be set, further calls will detach the previous common :class:`gtk.Menu` .
+A :class:`hildon.Window` can use its own :class:`gtk.Menu` with :meth:`hildon.Window.set_menu`

         This method does not support :class:`HildonAppMenu` s.
-See :meth:`HildonProgram.set_common_app_menu` for that.
+See :meth:`Program.set_common_app_menu` for that.

-        :param menu: A :class:`GtkMenu` to use as common menu for the program
+        :param menu: A :class:`gtk.Menu` to use as common menu for the program

         .. versionadded 2.2

     .. method:: get_common_menu ()

-        Returns the :class:`GtkMenu` that was set as common menu for this :class:`HildonProgram` .
+        Returns the :class:`gtk.Menu` that was set as common menu for this :class:`Program` .

-        :returns: the :class:`GtkMenu` or ``NULL`` of no common menu was set.
+        :returns: the :class:`gtk.Menu` or ``NULL`` of no common menu was set.

     .. method:: set_common_app_menu (menu)

-        Sets a :class:`HildonAppMenu` that will appear in all :class:`HildonWindow` s registered with the :class:`HildonProgram` .
+        Sets a :class:`HildonAppMenu` that will appear in all :class:`hildon.Window` s registered with the :class:`Program` .
 Only one common :class:`HildonAppMenu` can be set, further calls will detach the previous common :class:`HildonAppMenu` .
-A :class:`HildonWindow` can use its own :class:`HildonAppMenu` with :meth:`HildonWindow.set_app_menu`
+A :class:`hildon.Window` can use its own :class:`HildonAppMenu` with :meth:`hildon.Window.set_app_menu`

-        This method does not support :class:`GtkMenu` s.
-See :meth:`HildonProgram.set_common_menu` for that.
+        This method does not support :class:`gtk.Menu` s.
+See :meth:`Program.set_common_menu` for that.

         :param menu: A :class:`HildonAppMenu` to use as common menu for the program